← Probability Definitions & Proofs

 Binomial Distribution

-Probability distribution of how many heads you’d get when flipping N coins.
+Probability distribution of how many heads you’d get when flipping NN coins.

 Proofs